Xanax (Niravam) is commonly prescribed on the NHS to treat anxiety and panic disorders. Xanax is the trademark for the drug Aprazolam.

 Xanax causes a range of physical and psychological withdrawal symptoms and so a medically assisted detox is always advisable.
-Since Xanax interferes with the brain’s GABA hormones, when the drug is abruptly withdrawn the brain goes into a state of hyperactivity.
+Since Xanax interferes with the brain’s GABA hormones when the drug is abruptly withdrawn the brain goes into a state of hyperactivity.

-This hyperactivity is capable of causing cardiac arrest and/or life threatening seizures.
-In fact the United Kingdom sees around 100 Xanax-related deaths each year (source: Office of National Statistics).
+This hyperactivity is capable of causing cardiac arrest and/or life-threatening seizures.
+In fact, the United Kingdom sees around 100 Xanax-related deaths each year (source: Office of National Statistics).

 Residential rehabilitation means patients are under the watchful eye of our medical team.
 Trained doctors and nurses monitor patients during the acute detox period.
-The risk of seizures is all but reduced through the use of a tapered detox regime coupled by the use of non-addictive anti-anxiety medications.
+The risk of seizures is all but reduced through the use of a tapered detox regime coupled with the use of non-addictive anti-anxiety medications.

-Given the level of discomfort patients experience during the acute withdrawal period we recommend patients attend a four week rehabilitation programme.
+Given the level of discomfort patients experience during the acute withdrawal period, we recommend patients attend a four-week rehabilitation programme.

-This allows patients enough spend time to complete their detox but also enough time remains to treat underlying emotional triggers during therapy and counselling sessions.
+This allows patients enough to spend time to complete their detox but also enough time remains to treat underlying emotional triggers during therapy and counselling sessions.